kangminsukdotcom/blog/content/blog/drowning.md

 I couldn't move.
 I was possessed by this shallow yet vivid dream.
 I slowly moved my toes to confirm that I was alive.
 I heard loud chattering noises from outside the windows.
 I opened my eyes and breathed a sigh of relief.
 I was on land.
 I almost drowned on land.

-This experience repeated at least once a week for the next two years.
+This experience repeated at least once a week for two years.
 My shrink told me it was stress that was trapping me inside these horrifying nightmares.
 My girlfriend said my subconscious was trying to send a message from the universe.
 She wanted me to meditate and resolve this issue with my own mind.
 I asked, "How exactly am I supposed to do that?"
 She said, "Close your eyes and pay attention to nothing but your breath."
 I was really confident I could do that.
 Focus on breathing.
 I'd been doing that for the past two years.

 In our living room, I sat on a carpet and posed like a bearded guru at an ancient temple.
 Within a minute, I was completely in the water again.
 I never stopped meditating inside the water.
 I didn't care about reaching the top.
 I made no effort to break through the glass ceiling.
 I was free.
 Free from the worries that haunted my daily life.